weboguy/customer-api/README.md

 # CustomerManagementAPI
- This is the HandsOn Assignment for TCS
+ This is the HandsOn Assignment with API's for CustomerManagement

 Run the application and then access the H2 database console to view the data.